patternfly/patternfly-elements/docs/content/theme/color-palette.md

  - **Information**: Charts, graphs, and wayfinding elements
  - **Hierarchy**: Showing structured order through color and typography

-We've exposed 2 color variants for the UI elements in the design system to represent your brand:
+We've exposed 2 UI color variants for the UI elements in the design system to represent your brand:

  - Base
  - Accent